 Szilvia is very excited to be the serve as the Country Coordinator again and looks forward to meeting the 2017 volunteer team.

-Serving for her 4th year as the LE Country Coordinator for LE, Zsófia works all year leading up to the trip to find host families and villages for our volunteers.
-Though not an easy task, as a project manager of the Association for the Villages of Zala County, Zsófia is well versed in her home region.
+Serving for his 1st year as the LE Country Coordinator for Hungary, Benedek works all year leading up to the trip to find host families and villages for our volunteers.

-Zsófia lives and works in Zalaegerszeg, Hungary and will be a great contact point for the volunteers.
-She is very passionate about bringing this learning opportunity to the region, and will assure that all volunteers are placed with the most welcoming and hospitable host families.
+Benedek is well versed in his home region in Hungary where he lives and works.
+He will be a great contact point for the volunteers.
+He is very passionate about bringing this learning opportunity to the region, and will assure that all volunteers are placed with the most welcoming and hospitable host families.

 CROATIA - HELENA HECIMOVIC